Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **New features**
+- Added runologist
-- Added a runologist's house to villages
+- Added runologist's house to villages
 - Added red runes
-- Added an empty rune
+- Added empty rune

 **Improvemnts**
-- The fourth ability is now activated if the power rune is active
+- The fourth ability is now activated if the green rune is active
 - The energium shield can now be enchanted to isolation

 **API changes**